CloudNetService/website/versioned_docs/version-3.4/components/groups.md

 title: Groups
 ---

 Groups are intended to summarize [tasks](tasks.md).
-Each service belongs to one task, and tasks can be grouped using groups They can add extra settings such as templates to a service.
+Each service belongs to one task, and tasks can be combined using groups They can add extra settings such as templates to a service.
 They can be managed with the [groups command](../commands/groups.md).

 As an example, there is a group called "Lobby", the tasks "Lobby" and "PremiumLobby".